unickorn/discordtidal/README.md

 # discordtidal

+## USE AT YOUR OWN RISK!
+This got my main Discord account banned, as I was carelessly using it thinking Discord would warn me before disabling my account and not responding to the appeal.

 Remember when Discord added a Spotify integration and all of your friends started having fun with it, but then being the weirdo you are, you had TIDAL instead of Spotify Premium?